 This configuration choice selects which audio signal will be used as source B for the feedthrough function.
 (Sources A and B will be combined (summed) to create the overall feedthrough source for interpret 1.)
-Some applications may require that a second audio source be routed to interpret 1 Dante transmitter (output) channel and it would typically be selected as source B.
+Some applications may require that a second audio source be routed to interpret 1 Dante transmitter (output) channel and it would typically be Aux 1 or Aux 2.